SOME PLANET PEOPLE

 - Ann Treacy, principal, Treacy Information Services

-- Timothy L. Scully, University of St. Thomas
+- Timothy L. Scully, emeritus professor at University of St. Thomas

 The TC Daily Planet is proud to publish articles from our media partners as well as original writing by freelance citizen journalists.
 Dozens of writers have contributed original reporting to the TC Daily Planet; listed below are some (but not all) of our regular contributors.
 For bloggers, see our blogs page.